Dr. Ryan Carpenter, racetrack veterinarian to several of the most high profile trainers at Santa Anita, has some answers.

 Dr. Ryan Carpenter

-Of the 22 horses who have died since the start of the racing season, a majority were 3 and 4 years old.
+Of the more than 20 horses who have died since the start of the racing season, many were 3 and 4 years old.
 What role does age play in the physical and mental development of a thoroughbred?

 The reason why we saw three and four-year-olds [suffer life-ending injuries while on the track] is that two-year-olds weren’t on the track during that time period, but they are now.
 If you look at the injury database, you’ll see that the two-year-old age group has the lowest number of catastrophic fatalities compared to older horses.